ehennenfent/live_illustrate/README.md

 ASR + LLM + Diffusion = ???

 This project:
-* Uses Whisper to transcribe live audio of a tabletop RPG session
+* Uses [Whisper](https://github.com/openai/whisper) to transcribe live audio of a tabletop RPG session
-* Uses ChatGPT to extract a description of the current setting from the transcript
+* Uses [GPT-3.5](https://platform.openai.com/docs/guides/text-generation) to extract a description of the current setting from the transcript
-* Uses Dall-e to draw the setting
+* Uses [DALL-E](https://platform.openai.com/docs/guides/images) to draw the setting
-* Uses Flask & HTMX to display a new image every few minutes
+* Uses [Flask](https://flask.palletsprojects.com) & [HTMX](https://htmx.org) to display a new image every few minutes

 And like most AI projects, it simultaneously works better and worse than one might expect.
 The images generated are never a perfect rendition of what's going on, but are almost _too_ good to be just ambient background flavor.